Here are some of the first pictures taken of Doncaster Sheffield Airport 17 years ago

-Doncaster Sheffield Airport closure: 11 amazing pictures of Robin Hood Airport’s first day including the first ever flight
+Doncaster Sheffield Airport closure: 11 amazing pictures of the Yorkshire airport's first day including the first ever flight

 Doncaster Sheffield Airport may have only been used by the public since 2005, but the actual site was operational for military aviation, known then as Finningley Airfield, from 1915 to 1995.